 though they are explicitly aware of the negative consequences.

-A recent review described the different psychosurgical procedures used for the treatment of addiction.
+A recent review described the different psychosurgical procedures used in an addiction treatment clinic as treatments.
 Moreover this review also discusses the first reports on the treatment of substance-related addictive disorders by using Deep Brain Stimulation.

 They found three cases in two publications.
 Two patients with Parkinson’s disease and Dopamine dysregulation syndrome.

 Dopaminergic medications, share some of the stimulant properties of commonly abused drugs such as amphetamine and cocaine.
 These have the potential to be compulsively used by a small group of susceptible individuals with Parkinson’s disease, causing harmful social, psychological, and physical effects.
 Patients with this condition, termed “dopamine dysregulation syndrome”, meet clinical criteria for substance dependence and addiction.
 They frequently also show behavioural compulsions, such as compulsive gambling, eating and hyper-sexuality.